My Pillow: Lawsuits and settlements

 In November 2017, the lawsuit, which challenged the appropriateness of the marketing, packaging, and sale of My Pillow products, including health claims about the product, buy one get one promotions, and the use of third party endorsements and logos, was settled.

 Dominion Voting Systems

-In January 2021, Dominion Voting Systems threatened to sue Lindell over his claims of widespread fraud involving their machines, later found to be baseless.
+In January 2021, Dominion Voting Systems threatened to sue Lindell over his false claims of widespread fraud involving their machines.
 Dominion eventually followed through on their threats and filed a $1.3 billion lawsuit against MyPillow and Lindell on February 22, 2021, with Dominion CEO John Poulos stating:

-In April 2021 Lindell filed a countersuit against Dominion Voting Systems, accusing Dominion of "debasing the legal system".
+In April 2021, Lindell filed a countersuit against Dominion Voting Systems, accusing Dominion of "debasing the legal system".

-Around the same time Dominion threatened legal action, Lindell announced that retailers including Bed Bath & Beyond, Kohl's, Wayfair, and Texas supermarket chain H-E-B were removing My Pillow products from their stores.
+Around the same time Dominion threatened legal action, Lindell said that retailers including Bed Bath & Beyond, Kohl's, Wayfair, and Texas supermarket chain H-E-B were removing My Pillow products from their stores.
+Representatives for Kohl's and Bed Bath & Beyond indicated that there was "decreased customer demand" for My Pillow products and that they were "underperforming".

 Ratings and reviews

 A 2016 Consumer Reports review of the company's pillows found a mixed reception after at-home testing, finding that "only one-third of the group said they would buy MyPillow again."

 In January 2017, the Better Business Bureau (BBB) announced it had revoked the accreditation for My Pillow and had lowered its rating from an A+ to an F based on numerous consumer complaints.
 The main issue addressed by the BBB was the constant use of their buy one, get one free offer.
 The BBB's Code of Advertising requires that offers or discounts must be made for a limited time, or the deal becomes the normal price of the product.

 It remained an active promotion as of August 2020.